joeyday/glideguide.blog/_posts/2025-02-17-glidequery-perks-part-3.md

 <hr class="footnotes">

-[^1]: This is possible in the first place due to GlideQuery being one API, not split into separate APIs for aggregate and normal queries.
+[^1]: This is possible in the first place due to GlideQuery being one <abbr>API</abbr>, not split into separate <abbr>API</abbr>s for aggregate and normal queries.
 However, even if our example didn't involve GlideAggregate and instead used GlideRecord twice, the first GlideRecord object couldn't be re-used the way a GlideQuery object can.